trec-product-search/trec-product-search.github.io/recommendations.md

 * [Amazon ESCI][ESCI] (annotated search results)
 * [Amazon reviews and product data][UCSD]

+You are **not** limited to the product data in the corpus — feel free to enrich with other sources, such as other data available in the original ESCI or M2 data sets, or the UCSD Ratings & Reviews.

 Our repository also contains copies of the relevant pieces of the original M2 and ESCI data sets, pursuant to their Apache licenses.
+The search corpus is formed from combining the M2 and ESCI product training data sets, and filtering as follows:

+* All items must also appear on the UCSD review data set (for more detailed descriptions for the assessors).
+* All items must be in the US locale.
+* All items must have at least 50-character descriptions.
+* Only items in the *Electronics*, *Home and Garden* and *Sports and Outdoors* categories.

 [ESCI]: https://amazonkddcup.github.io/
 [M2]: https://kddcup23.github.io/